Nets-eCom/Nets-Easy-iOS-SDK/README.md

 * Drag and drop `Mia.framework` to **Embedded Binaries**
 * In any file you'd like to use Mia in, do not forget to import the framework with `import Mia`

+Xcode 11+ users can now replace Mia.framework in Xcode-Targets Frameworks, Libraries and Embedded Contents with Mia.XCFramework for iOS and iOS Simulator architectures.

 ## High level architecture of the Easy SDK
 The below picture illustrates the SDK and its interactions with the macro components of the integration’s environment.